 MASTER OF SCIENCE (M.S.)
-IN APPLIED PSYCHOLOGY
+IN PSYCHOLOGY

 Lynn University offers students an environment focused on the enhancement of educational goals and practical application of knowledge in preparation for lifelong learning.
-In keeping with the university's mission, the master's degree in Applied Psychology provides students with the training and necessary course work to pursue professional and educational goals in the fields of Applied Psychology.
-The primary objective of this program is to inform students' of the principles and techniques of psychological research and human behavior in the hopes of preparing them for careers within the field of psychology.
+In keeping with the university's mission, the M.S. in Psychology provides students with the training and necessary course work to pursue professional and educational goals in the field of Psychology.
+The primary objective of this program is to inform students of the principles and techniques of psychological research and human behavior to prepare them for careers in the field of psychology.
 This program is offered both online and in the classroom.
-Students are able to earn this MS entirely online.

-Students who enroll in the M.S. in Applied Psychology earn an academically rigorous degree.
-Through intensive research, thesis and fieldwork experience, students become specialists in their desired applied field.
-The M.S. in Applied Psychology provides a strong graduate foundation in research and human behavior for those interested in further education towards a terminal degree.
+Students who enroll in the M.S. in Psychology earn an academically rigorous degree.
+Through intensive research, thesis and fieldwork experience, students become specialists in their desired field.
+The M.S. in Psychology provides a strong graduate foundation in research and human behavior for those interested in further education towards a terminal degree.
 The program provides enhanced knowledge and increased skills in research, scientific writing, and information literacy, understanding human behavior, the scientific bases of behavior, and working with diverse populations.
-Students graduating from this program gain the knowledge, awareness and skills to work in many of the applied psychology fields plus additional fields outside of psychology.
+Students graduating from this program gain the knowledge, awareness and skills to work in many psychology fields plus additional fields outside of psychology.

 M.S.
-Degree in Applied Psychology Completion Requirements
+Degree in Psychology Completion Requirements